vin84git/cbconnect-demo/README.md

 npm start
 ```

-update config.js to use your kafka cluster
+update config.js to use your kafka host and port

 kafka: {
 		host:'localhost',